tgray/muttqt/README.markdown

 make prefix=/path/to/install install
 ```

-For now, you can also install via [homebrew][] on OS X.  The formula is not yet in the [homebrew][] main repository, so it can be installed from my github page:
+You can also install via [homebrew][] on OS X.  The formula is not yet in the [homebrew][] main repository, so it can be installed from my github page:

 ```sh
 brew install https://raw.github.com/tgray/homebrew-tgbrew/master/muttqt.rb